obiannotate: edit sequence annotations

 Renaming tags #

-Renaming tags can be useful for accounting for changes in a pipeline, adapting old datasets to new scripts or saving annotations produced by an *OBITools* command before rerunning it with different parameters.
+Renaming tags can be useful when accounting for changes in a pipeline, i.e. adapting old datasets to new scripts.
+It can also be useful for saving annotations produced by an *OBITools* command before rerunning it with different parameters.
 Consider the following fasta file:

 >seqA1 {"count":1,"tata":"bar","taxid":"taxon:9606 [Homo sapiens]@species","toto":"titi"}